Available for new clients

 Match the title to search intent

 Google rewrites title tags roughly 20% of the time.
 The most common reason is that the title does not accurately reflect the page content.
-If your titles keep getting rewritten, the fix is usually to make them more descriptive, not shorter.
+If your titles keep getting rewritten, make them more descriptive.

 Write for click-through, not just keywords